This country-specific Q&A provides an overview to intellectual property law in United Kingdom.

 In the UK, IP rights are most commonly enforced through civil court proceedings.

 The UK has three jurisdictions: England and Wales, Scotland, and Northern Ireland.
 Each has its own legal system and procedures, the UK Supreme Court being the final court of appeal for all in civil cases.
 The overwhelming majority of IP litigation in the UK takes place in the courts of England and Wales.

-The Chancery division of the High Court is the appropriate forum for more complex and valuable IP claims of all types.
-The Chancery Division's Patents Court has jurisdiction in respect of disputes regarding patents, SPCs, registered designs, plant variety rights and semiconductor topography rights.
+The Chancery division of the High Court (now a part of the 'Business and Property Courts') is the appropriate forum for more complex and valuable IP claims of all types.
+Within this division, the Patents Court has jurisdiction in respect of disputes regarding patents, SPCs, registered designs, plant variety rights and semiconductor topography rights.
+Disputes concerning other types of intellectual property are managed in the Intellectual Property List.
 In the Chancery Division there is no cap on recoverable damages or costs.

 The IPEC also has a "small claims" track, with more limited damages (£10,000) and costs caps, in which low value disputes regarding copyright, trade mark, passing off and unregistered design right may be heard.